interledger/web-monetization-projects/packages/coil-extension/docs/iframes/iframes.md

 ### Security Concerns:

-The use of postMessage() to send messages between frames must be done with caution to prevent potential security vulnerabilities such as cross-site scripting attacks.
+The use of postMessage() to send messages between frames must be done with caution to prevent potential security vulnerabilities.
-CorrelationIds (uuid.v4) should be used in the message payloads to prevent eavesdropping and replay attacks.
+CorrelationIds (uuid.v4) should be used in the message payloads to prevent eavesdropping.
 Nothing else, including (but not limited to) frameId, tabId, parentFrameId.

-It's possible to do matching of event.source against iframe.contentWindow to do correlation.
+It's possible to do matching of event.source (of 'message' event) against iframe.contentWindow to do correlation though it's unclear how that could be done with out sending the frameId/tabId.

 ### Solution overview

+1. The initiatorContentScript sends a request to the backgroundScript to check if monetization is allowed for the iframe.
+2. The backgroundScript determines the parent frame and sends a request to the parentContentScript to verify if the iframe's monetization is allowed based on its attributes.
+3. The parentContentScript generates a unique correlationId for each unknown iframe, sends it to the corresponding content script using window.postMessage(), and awaits a response.
+Note that the message might be sent to a random iframe's content script and not necessarily the initiatorContentScript.
+4. The content script that receives the correlationId (which could be the initiatorContentScript or another content script) sends the correlationId to the backgroundScript.
+5. The backgroundScript forwards the correlationId to the parentContentScript.
+6. The parentContentScript matches the iframe element with the received correlationId and completes the request, allowing the backgroundScript to respond to the initiatorContentScript with the iframe's monetization status.

 (This section is ripped from the PR and could do with some rewriting)